babebbu/CaptureSim/README.md

 # CaptureSim
-A simulator for simulating transaction-based game.
+A simulator for simulating transaction-based games